Elections in Bhutan: Participation

 Between 2008 and 2011, recruitment and retention of Tshogpas, or local government council members, remained a serious issue.
 Obstacles range from lack of interest and lack of economic incentives to difficulty in compliance and obtaining accreditation under existing election laws.
 The functional literacy and skills test alone left many constituencies without the minimum of two candidates, leading to lengthy delay of the local government elections of 2011, originally slated for 2008.
 The first round of the functional literacy and skills test left many Gewogs with no representatives, though second round results showed a pass rate over 90%.
 Although women elected to office remained relatively few (14% before local elections according to the UNHCR), more than half of voters in initial local government elections were women.
 In initial local-level voting in 2011, voter turnout was about 50%.
 This has raised the question of whether women would benefit from quotas in public service, highlighting the need to encourage further female electoral and political participation.

 In contrast, many lay monks and former lay monks, facing Constitutional hurdles in voting as well as registering and certifying as candidates, have actively sought to participate in elections and government since democratization.

 Electronic voting machines

 In its elections, Bhutan uses 4,000 electronic voting machines (EVMs) produced in Hyderabad and Bangalore, India.
 The EVMs were used in National Assembly elections, National Council elections, and local elections.
 An incident of tampering similar EVMs in India had put their security into question, however the Chief Election Commissioner assured the public that last-minute randomized EVM distribution and adequate backup machines prevented tampering.

 Proposed amendments

 In 2012, amendments were proposed that would change government funding of the ruling and opposition parties, oversight by the executive and parliament, and restrictions on partisan status.
-These amendments failed to gain the required endorsements of two-thirds of parliament, and were tabled without public deliberation.
+These amendments failed to gain the required endorsements of three-quarters of parliament, and were tabled without public deliberation.